Mousavi310/hugo-blog/content/posts/a-refreshable-sql-server-configuration-provider-for-net-core.md

 f08e37a7-af75-49a7-80c3-9ecd7df9ba74
 ```

 As you see we still get the old value.
-Lets return back the value:
+Let's undo it and set the old value for the configuration:

 ``` sql
 Update Settings Set Value = 'f08e37a7-af75-49a7-80c3-9ecd7df9ba74' Where [Key] = 'EmailService:ApiKey'
 ```

-And see how we can reload the configurations.

 ## Reload configuration

 As you know, `IOptions<T>` does not reload configurations automatically.
 It just read once from `Data` and caches it for the entire lifetime of your application.
 You can use `IOptionsSnapshot<T>` which read configuration from `Data` in each HTTP Request.
 Even if we use `IOptionsSnapshot<T>` we know that `Data` is loaded once.
 To reload `Data` we can use something called `IChangeToken`.
 Using `IChangeToken` we can **Watch** something is changed and in the change event of the `IChangeToken` we can call a callback (here we want to reload our `Data` from the database by just calling `Load` method again).

 So let's use `IChangeToken` in our provider.
-But first change IOptions<EmailServiceOptions> to IOptionsSnapshot<EmailServiceOptions>:
+But first change `IOptions<EmailServiceOptions>` to `IOptionsSnapshot<EmailServiceOptions>`:

 ``` csharp
 public HomeController(IOptionsSnapshot<EmailServiceOptions> options)